kwasmich/PICS/README.md

+### Using the official Raspberry Pi Camera ###

+In order to use the RasPiCam (any version) you will need to load the V4L2 kernel module by either adding it to `/etc/modules`:

+    bcm2835_v4l2

+This way it will be loaded and available right afer each reboot.
+Or by loading it on demand with:

+    sudo modprobe bcm2835-v4l2

+Then you will have to set the desired frame size and pixel format:

+    v4l2-ctl --set-fmt-video=width=640,height=480,pixelformat=0

 ## To Do ##

 Currently many things are hardcoded like the TCP port and the frame size.
 This will change in the future.